 Deer Park School District has moved to an online application system.
 If you’re looking for open positions in our district, use this link: JOBS IN DEER PARK.

 Thank you for your interest in Deer Park School District!

 Employees may be eligible for basic benefits, including medical, dental, vision, disability, or life insurance coverage.
 In addition, you may also participate in flexible benefit plans and other voluntary benefits.
 The District provides a contribution to help defray the cost of coverage for the basic benefit plans you elect for yourself and your dependents.

-For the 2017-18 school year, employees currently using Asuris must change select a new.
-While those on Kaiser Permanente plans (formerly Group Health) can opt to change plans/switch providers, it is not necessary.
 As a reminder, in the absence of a qualifying event, this is the only time of year you can add or drop dependents on either your medical and/or dental plans.
 If you are not making any changes to your coverage, you do nothing.
-In this case, your current coverage will automatically continue through the 2017-18 benefit year.
+In this case, your current coverage will automatically continue through the 2018-19 benefit year.

 As it pertains to vision benefits, Deer Park continues to manage a self-insured program.
 Contact Rosanne Ronnfeldt for information.
 As it pertains to this coverage, Deer Park is required to inform you of your HIPAA rights.
 Using the following link you will find a notice describing how your medical information may be used and disclosed and how you can get access to this information: Deer Park School District Self-Funded Vision Plan Notice of HIPAA Rights.

 To make changes and/or add or drop dependents to your dental coverage please go on-line @ http://resources.hewitt.com/wea or call 1-855-668-5039 and select health & insurance.